 You can create a cloze note type using M-x gnosis-add-note and selecting Cloze, the question should be formatted like this:

-{c1:Cyproheptadine} is a(n) {c2:5-HT2} receptor antagonist used to treat {c2:serotonin syndrome}
+{c1:Cyproheptadine::drug name} is a(n) {c2:5-HT2} receptor antagonist used to treat {c2:serotonin syndrome}

-You can also format clozes like Anki if you prefer; e.g {{c1::Cyproheptadine}}
+You can also format clozes like Anki if you so prefer; e.g {{c1::Cyproheptadine::drug name}}

-• For each `cX`-tag there will be created a cloze type note, the above example creates 2 cloze type notes.
+• For each cX-tag there will be created a cloze type note, the above example creates 2 cloze type notes.

-• Each `cX` tag can have multiple clozes, but each cloze must be a UNIQUE word (or a unique combination of words) in given note.
+• Each cX tag can have multiple clozes, but each cloze must be a UNIQUE word, or a unique combination of words, in given note.

 You can remove the guidance string by adjusting gnosis-cloze-guidance.